ronin-rb/ronin-rb.github.io/site/resources/everyday_ronin.md

     "leet school".md5
     # => "1b11ba66f5e9d40a7eef699cd812e362"

-Return the SHA1 checksum of a String:
+Return the SHA1 checksum of a `String`:

     "lol train".sha1
     # => "37f05f0cc2914615c580af396df5c66316112f48"

-Return the SHA256 checksum of a String:
+Return the SHA256 checksum of a `String`:

     "admin".sha256
     # => "8c6976e5b5410415bde908bd4dee15dfb167a9c873fc4bb8a81f6f2ab448a918"

-Return the SHA512 checksum of a String:
+Return the SHA512 checksum of a `String`:

     "thunder growl".sha512
     # => "b2a1e560a497514dafda024f9e6fc2dfbfb178483251a708f07a88d4e157e5561604460da313ebc88dde2814ae58a15ae4085d00efb6a825a62f5be3215f5cbf"